Constrained Area Noncore Firm Capacity Trading

-To offer firm capacity or to request additional capacity to fill your needs, you can register with Envoy to gain access to the AD bulletin board.
+To offer firm capacity or to request additional capacity to meet your needs, you can register with SoCalGas Envoy® to gain access to the AD bulletin board.
 To obtain a user ID for Envoy, complete the on-line Envoy registration form .
 A SoCalGas representative will contact you with additional forms to be completed by you.

-Once you have received your logon ID for Envoy, you can then access the AD bulletin board.
+Once you've received your login ID for Envoy, you can then access the AD bulletin board.
 To learn how to post a Trade Ad, consult the Web Based Training on the right side of the home page (See Lesson 6, "Trade Ad").

-You may look at the AD bulletin board to see if there is an available Trading Partner, or you may post your firm access capacity requirements.
-When you enter your requirements on the AD bulletin board, include enough information to let others know what you are requesting.
+You can look at the AD bulletin board to see if there is an available Trading Partner, or you can post your firm access capacity requirements.
+When you enter your requirements on the AD bulletin board, include enough information to let others know what you're requesting.